Vitor Carvalho

 Vitor Carvalho Vieira (born 27 May 1997), known as Vitor Carvalho, is a Brazilian professional footballer who plays as a midfielder for Primeira Liga club Braga.

 Career

 Vitor Carvalho came through the youth ranks at Coritiba.
-He made senior debut for the club as a substitute on 11 December 2016, the last game of the 2016 Campeonato Brasileiro Série A against Ponte Preta, when Coritiba had already released a number of first team players.
+He made his senior debut for the club as a substitute on 11 December 2016, the last game of the 2016 Campeonato Brasileiro Série A against Ponte Preta, when Coritiba had already released a number of first team players.